-This month we’re talking about “tools” you can use as you work on making healthy or positive changes in your life.
-Whether you’ve set a goal to work on your physical health – like to eat healthier, start exercising, or get more sleep – or to make a positive change in your family, marriage, or career, these tools will help you get where you want to go.
+This month we’re talking about tools you can use as you work on making healthy or positive changes in your life.
+Whether you’ve set a goal to work on your physical health – such as to eat healthier, start exercising, or get more sleep – or to make a positive change in your family, marriage, or career, these tools can help you get where you want to go.
 (Includes affiliate links)

 Today let’s talk about the need to keep going, especially when the going gets tough – or tedious or boring or frustrating.